Genevieve Lowes, Child & Adolescent Psychotherapist

 Are you concerned about the emotional or psychological well-being of an infant, child, teenager or young person?
 Are you looking for help with a child or young person who seems anxious or depressed, is struggling with relationships, or behaving in ways which are becoming increasingly hard to cope with?

 I am a Child and Adolescent Psychotherapist, (full member of the Association of Child Psychotherapists) working in independent practice and NHS CAMHS.
-I am very experienced in providing a wide range of counselling and psychotherapy services for infants, children, young people and families (including foster-families) depending upon individual needs.
+I have gained extensive experience in providing a wide range of counselling and psychotherapy services for infants, children, young people and families (including foster-families) depending upon individual needs.

-I know from vast experience, how troubling emotional and psychological difficulties can be for children and their families, and how important it is for the right help to be found at the earliest possible stage.
+I know how troubling emotional and psychological difficulties can be for children and their families, and how important it is for the right help to be found at the earliest possible stage.

 What can I help with?

-Child and adolescent psychotherapists are skilled in assessing complex difficulties and providing therapeutic help for infants, children and young people, and their families.
+Child and adolescent psychotherapists are skilled in assessing complex difficulties and providing therapeutic help children and their families.

 I can help children with difficulties such as:

 anxiety, depression, behaviour problems, developmental issues, eating disorders, self-harming actions, learning difficulties and disabilities, complex personality traits, bereavement, trauma and the consequences of abuse and maltreatment.

 Today’s teenagers and young people increasingly struggle with social anxieties, feelings of panic and mood swings which cause immense distress.